HandrewOltenish/Godot_Projects/Readme.md

 125. Did more debugging.
 Now the enemy hops in place.
 ## Paradigm Shift - Esports Management and Game Development Course
 126. The process continues.
 However, since there is no progress with the Treearock game, I shifted to following this course.
 This serves to **improve critical thinking, logic, and creativity.** Following this course also fills me with **motivation**, as now there are **two sources** that are part of the process.
 When one source stalls, I swtich to another.
 127. **Introduction to Esports**: completed Module I: *What is Esports?*.
 Learned the history, the definition and the impact of esports on the present and future of the gaming industry.
+128. Completed Module II: "*Esports mediumms*.
+Learned the various pros and cons of PCs, consoles and mobiles, and how each medium is predicted to evolve in the future.